 From eating on historic boats with insane views of the sunset to checking out secluded seafood hotspots on NYC’s smaller surrounding islands, these are some of our favorite spots for a breezy cocktail and bites.
 Not all may be open yet, but see some standouts below.
 Check out the entire list here.

-45. Take a quick trip to the Netherlands…
+44. Take a quick trip to Holland to see gorgeous tulip fields

 Sure, we all know about Little Italy and Chinatown, but did you know about Little Paris tucked away on Centre Street in Nolita/SoHo between Broome & Grand St.?
 This little row of French businesses are your quick trip to Paris right here in NYC.
 Shop the French boutiques, stop for a glass of wine and be sure to fill up on pastries all along the way.
 Learn more here.

-The annual Washington Square pillow fight is seemingly returning after a two year hiatus.
-Bring your pillow (and pajamas if you so please) to this hilarious event that’s supposedly taking place shortly after International Pillow Fight day, the first Saturday in April.
+The annual Washington Square pillow fight is returning once again!
+Bring your pillow (and pajamas if you so please) to this hilarious event that’s taking place on Saturday, April 15.
 Find out more details here.

 Only 2 hours from NYC, wander through bucolic pastures with adorable llamas and alpacas.
 This cute adventure is a unique take on your average hike, and is sure to be unforgettable.
 Find out more here.